rockettheme/docs/Docs/grav/themes/kraken/demo.md

 Here is a list of particles that are available in Kraken, as well as links to documentation to help you get started:

 >> All Home Particles can be edited via **Gantry 5 > Home > Layout**.
-Any additional particles that are found in the Subpages of our Kraken RocketLauncher can be located via it's respective Outline.
+Any additional particles that are found in the Subpages of our Kraken RocketLauncher can be located via its respective Outline.

 * Theme Particles
     - [Block Content](particle_block.md)